 With such a rich history and some spectacular heritage-driven architecture, there are plenty of reasons to fall in love with Toronto’s Riverside neighbourhood — here are a few of our own.

-Riverside is situated in a tight southern section of Toronto’s early east end.
-Similar in name and location to the famous Toronto neighbourhood of Riverdale, you can find the Riverside neighbourhood just a bit further south.
+Similar in name and location to the famous Toronto neighbourhood of Riverdale, you can find Riverside just a bit further south.

 Riverside’s southernmost border is along Eastern Avenue, with its northernmost border outlined by Gerrard Street East.
 To the west, Riverside is bordered alongside the Don River, with Logan Avenue to its east.